djasmit/redback-smartbike-mobile-front-end/README.md

+# How to run the project

-clone repo
+1. clone repo

-install dependencies by running npm install
+2. install dependencies by running npm install

-run npx expo start
+3. run npx expo start

-scan QR code and download Expo App to run on physical device.
+4. scan QR code and download Expo App to run on physical device.

+ #OR

-key i for ios simulator or a for android simulator
+5. key i for ios simulator or a for android simulator (open simulator first)